The ECO Obligation Explained

 ECO is intended to assist in reducing carbon emissions, maintaining security of energy supply and reducing fuel poverty.

-The ECO2 obligation period was due to end on 31 March 2017, however, the scheme was extended by 18 months.
-This extension period is known as ‘ECO2t’ which ends on 30th September 2018.
+The ECO2 obligation period was due to end on 31st March 2017; however, the scheme was extended by 18 months.
+This extension period was known as ‘ECO2t’ and ended on 30th September 2018.

 The government’s response to the Energy Company Obligation (ECO3) consultation sets out the policy of the scheme.

 The scheme will continue to deliver energy efficiency and heating measures to homes in Great Britain and will include:

 - focusing the entire scheme to support low income, vulnerable and fuel poor households

 - reducing the current supplier obligation threshold of 250,000 customer accounts (or equivalent) for the scheme, in a phased way, to 150,000 customer accounts (or equivalent) from 2020